yangyanzhan/note.sh/README.md

 ---

-**Hi, I'm Yanzhan !.
+**Hi, I'm Yanzhan, the creator of note.sh.
 I'm interested in all kinds of algorithmic problems.
 Also, I'm fascinated with the C++, Raku language and shell scripting.
 If you want to learn more about programming problems, C++, Raku and shell scripting, please visit my [Youtube Channel :video_camera:](https://www.youtube.com/channel/UCDkz-__gl3frqLexukpG0DA?view_as=subscriber), [Twitter Account :iphone:](https://twitter.com/YangYanzhan) or [GitHub Repo :memo:](https://github.com/yangyanzhan/code-camp).**